ilariagallo/IR_HW1_GalloIlaria/README.md

 # IR_HW1_GalloIlaria

-The folder called "run" contains the results given by Terrier.
+The folder called "run" contains the run results computed with Terrier.
-The folder called "eval" contains the evaluation metrics from trec_eval, one for each run.
+The folder called "eval measures" contains the evaluation metrics from trec_eval, one for each run.
-The ANOVA folder contains some code written in Matlab in order to perform the one-way ANOVA statistical test, in particular the file ir_anova.m, which takes in input data coming from the trec_eval files (with some preprocessing) and gives in output the boxplot and the plot of the Tukey HSD test.
+The ANOVA folder contains some code written in Matlab in order to perform the one-way ANOVA statistical test.
+In particular the file ir_anova.m, which takes in input some data extracted from the trec_eval files (with txt_processing_map.m, txt_processing_P10.m, txt_processing_Rprec.m) and gives in output the boxplot and the Tukey HSD test plot.
+The "other statistics" folder contains the source code and plot of the Interpolated Precision-Recall Curves.